EricGomesGregory/DnD-Wulfgar/Wulfgar/Creatures/Humanoids/Characters/Adernia/Laila.md

 ***Flaws.***

 ### Equipment
-In addition to his clothing and normal equipment, NAME has the following notable pieces of equipment.
+In addition to her clothing and normal equipment, NAME has the following notable pieces of equipment.

 ___
 > ## NAME